JAlcocerT/JAlcocerT/content/blog/dev-web-migraition.md

 ---
-title: "Streamlit MigrAItion - Making cool Webs from old ones "
+title: "Streamlit MigrAItion - Making cool Webs from old ones"
 date: 2024-11-14
 draft: false
 tags: ["AI"]
-description: "Using AI to migrate websites to SSG.
+description: "Using AI to migrate websites to SSG by Scrapping.
 Faster, Cooler and Cleaner."
-summary: 'Using AI to migrate websites to SSG.
-For Real Estate and Wordpress projects.'
 url: 'how-to-migrate-a-website'
 ---

+> For the Real Estate and few Wordpress projects, my clients asked me to migrate their existing content.

 It's always great to having a look to the initial pages to know what to expect from them.

 Is it everything working?

-Hows the initial Performance of the Site?
+Hows the **initial Performance** of the Site?

 {{< details title="Checking that a Website works - or in this case, what we will have to Migrate 📌" closed="true" >}}